Perform It Yourself!

-Every autumn in occasion of November Music festival, the sound art exhibition at Kruithuis offers an experience of music, sound and machines within a unique historical location.
-The rooms of the 17th century Kruithuis in Den Bosch come to life with inventions by contemporary artists working with sound, light, movement and space.
-Visitors are invited to take a tour through the building which promises to expand how we can imagine music. […]
+Every autumn November Music festival in Den Bosch presents an experience of music, sound and machines created by contemporary artists working with sound, light, movement and space.
+Visitors are invited on a tour which promises to expand how we can imagine music. […]

 The Reading Room is a series of reading groups revolving around short texts provided by invited guests - contemporary artists, cultural theorists, philosophers and researchers - who join us to provide insight, context and perspective on the topics at hand.
 The Reading Room is a joint cooperation between the artist-initiatives Platform for Thoughts in Motion and iii.
 It is curated by Sissel Marie Tonn and Jonathan Reus and hosted at Stroom Den Haag. […]